History of Hungary: Ottoman wars

 The Kingdom of Hungary, Principality of Upper Hungary and Principality of Transylvania in the 17th century.

 After the Ottomans achieved their first decisive victory, their forces conquered large parts of the kingdom of Hungary and continued their expansion until 1556.
 This period was characterized by political chaos.
 A divided Hungarian nobility elected two kings simultaneously, Szapolyai and the Austrian Ferdinand of Habsburg.
 Armed conflicts between the rival monarchs further weakened the country.
 With the Turkish conquest of Buda in 1541, Hungary was riven into three parts.

 The Siege of Eger (1552), in which 2,000 Hungarians fought against close to 35,000–40,000 Turk warriors.
 The battle finished with Hungarian victory.

-The northwestern part of the old kingdom of Hungary (present-day Slovakia, western Transdanubia and Burgenland, plus western Croatia and parts of present-day northeastern Hungary) remained under Habsburg rule as the realm of King Ferdinand.
+The northwestern part of the old kingdom of Hungary (comprising parts of present-day Slovakia, western Transdanubia, Burgenland, and northeastern Hungary) remained under Habsburg rule as the realm of King Ferdinand.
 Although initially independent, it would later become a part of the Habsburg monarchy under the informal name Royal Hungary.
 The Habsburg emperors would from then on be crowned also as kings of Hungary.
-The Turks were unable to conquer the northern and western parts of Hungary.
+The Turks were unable to conquer the northwestern parts of Hungary.

-The eastern part of the kingdom (Partium and Transylvania) at first became an independent principality but gradually became a vassal state of the Ottoman Empire.
+The eastern part of the kingdom (Partium and Transylvania) was initially an independent principality but gradually became a vassal state of the Ottoman Empire.
 The remaining central area (most of present-day Hungary), including the capital of Buda, became a province of the Ottoman Empire.
 Much of the land was devastated by recurrent warfare.
-Rural people living in the new Ottoman provinces could survive only in larger settlements known as Khaz towns, which were owned and protected directly by the sultan.
+Rural people living in the new Ottoman provinces could survive only in larger settlements known as Khaz towns, which were owned and protected directly by the Sultan.

 The Turks were indifferent to the Christian denominations practiced by their Hungarian subjects.
 For this reason, a majority of Hungarians living under Ottoman rule became Protestant (largely Calvinist), as Habsburg counter-Reformation efforts could not penetrate the Ottoman lands.
 Largely throughout this time, Pozsony (in German, Pressburg, today Bratislava) acted as the capital of the kingdom of Hungary (1536–1784), the town in which the Hungarian kings were crowned (1563–1830) and the seat of the Diet of Hungary (1536–1848).
 Nagyszombat (modern Trnava) acted in turn as the religious center beginning in 1541.
 The vast majority of the soldiers in service in the Ottoman fortresses in the territory were Orthodox and Muslim Balkan Slavs, instead of ethnic Turkish people.